IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/02_igDataChart_DataBinding.md

 ###<a id="mvc_steps"></a> Steps

-The following steps demonstrate how to instantiate and bind an `igDataChart` control in ASP.NET MVC by providing a list of data objects to a strongly typed view and use Ignite UI for MVC DataChart.
+The following steps demonstrate how to instantiate and bind an `igDataChart` control in ASP.NET MVC by providing a list of data objects to a strongly typed view and use %%ProductNameMVC%% DataChart.

 1. Define the data model.